 Interest income is recorded on the accrual basis to the extent amounts are expected to be collected.
 Accrued interest is evaluated periodically for collectability.
 When a debt security becomes 90 days or more past due, and we do not expect the debtor to be able to service all of its debt or other obligations, the debt security will generally be placed on non-accrual status and we will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 If a debt security's status significantly improves regarding the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.
+None of our investments were more than 90 days past due or on non-accrual status as of September 30, 2012.

-During the quarter, we held two debt instruments in our investment portfolio that contained a payment-in-kind ("PIK") interest provision.
-If the borrower elects to pay, or is obligated to pay, interest under the optional PIK provision, and if deemed collectible in management's judgment, then the interest is computed at the contractual rate specified in the investment's credit agreement, the computed interest is added to the principal balance of the investment, and computed interest is recorded as interest income.
-Thus, the actual collection of this interest was deferred until the time of debt principal repayment.
+During the nine months ended September 30, 2012, we held two debt instruments in our investment portfolio that contained a payment-in-kind ("PIK") interest provision.
+If either of these borrowers had elected to pay, or was obligated to pay, interest under the optional PIK provision, and if deemed collectible in management's judgment, then the interest would be computed at the contractual rate specified in the investment's credit agreement, the computed interest would be added to the principal balance of the investment, and computed interest would be recorded as interest income.
+Thus, the actual collection of this interest would be deferred until the time of debt principal repayment.
+As of September 30, 2012, we did not own any debt investments that contained a PIK interest provision and all previously accrued PIK was collected upon sale.

-Unearned Income - Original Issue Discount
+Unearned Income - Original Issue Discount / Premium to Par Value

-We purchased some of our debt investments for less than their respective principal values.
-At acquisition, an original issue discount is recorded and is accreted into interest income using the effective interest method over the life of the debt.
-For the three and six month periods ended June 30, 2012, we accreted approximately \$6,000 and \$13,000, respectively, into interest income.
+We purchased some of our debt investments for an amount different than its respective principal values.
+If the debt investment was purchased for less than par value, at acquisition, an original issue discount is recorded and is accreted into interest income using the effective interest method over the life of the debt investment.
+If the debt investment was purchased for more than par value, at acquisition, a premium is recorded and is amortized as a reduction to interest income using the effective interest method over the life of the debt investment.
+For the three and nine month periods ended September 30, 2012, we accreted approximately net \$72,000 and \$85,000, respectively, into interest income.